bitsgalore/bitsgalore.github.io/_posts/2022-04-20-introducing-isolyzer-1-4.md

   <img src="{{ BASE_PATH }}/images/2022/04/cds.jpg" alt="Compact Discs still life">
 </figure>

-It's been a while since the last release of the [Isolyzer](https://github.com/KBNLresearch/isolyzer) tool, but after four years of near-inactivity I just published [a release candidate for Isolyzer 1.4](https://github.com/KBNLresearch/isolyzer/releases/tag/1.4.0rc1).
+It's been a while since the last release of the [Isolyzer](https://github.com/KBNLresearch/isolyzer) tool, but after four years of near-inactivity I just published [Isolyzer 1.4](https://github.com/KBNLresearch/isolyzer/releases/tag/1.4.0).
 In this post I provide some background information on how this release came about, and I briefly explain the main changes.

 <!-- more -->